 Read more about immunization requirements.

-There will be a mandatory program orientation and reception for enrolled students in mid-August for students beginning in the fall and in early January for students beginning in the spring.
-You will receive an email invitation which will include registration instructions.
+To ensure your academic and professional success, all students are expected to take part in New Student Orientation.
+Orientation takes place in the last two weeks of August for students beginning in the fall and in early January for students beginning in the spring.
+Students will receive an email invitation that includes registration instructions.

 Submit Photo to ID Center

 To access libraries and secure campus locations, to purchase services at campus cafés and the University bookstore, and to take advantage of cultural discount programs in New York City, you must have a Columbia ID card.
 Read the instructions on how to submit your photo to the ID Center.

 Complete the Sexual Respect Initiative Requirement

 The Sexual Respect and Community Citizenship Initiative was created by students, faculty, and administrators, and asks students to examine the link between sexual respect and membership in the Columbia community.
 The goal is to reinforce, for all Columbia students, that sexual respect is integral to being a member of this University community.
 The initiative takes place during your first semester on campus.
 You will receive an email with details on how to fulfill this requirement.